Start the Process

 Why it Matters

-In this stage, leadership moves from making the case for change to mobilizing people and systems around it.
-Presidents, provosts, and senior leaders play a critical role in aligning messaging, structures, and expectations.
+Leadership moves from making the case for change to mobilizing people and systems around it.
+Clarity of direction and consistency of expectations are critical.

 What it involves: